kxie95/kxie95.github.io/_posts/2017-11-22-academy-solid.md

     public void ValidateMove();
 }
 ```
 This example breaks the SRP because `Game` is doing too many things.
 A game should only be concerned with starting, ending and making moves.
-Some other class should be looking into checking if there there is a win or validating a move.
-I would move those methods into an `InputValidator` and `GameStateChecker` class.
+I would move those methods out into classes concerned wtih validation and checking state.

-### Open-closed principle
+## Open-closed principle
 **A software module should be open for extension and closed for modification.**
 Functionality should be added to a module without having to modify the internal workings of it.
-By applying this principle, less work is required to adjust for new functionality to the code, and will make it safer too add new functionality too.
+By applying this principle, less work is required to adjust for new functionality to the code, and will make it safer to add new functionality too.

 Here is an example of code that breaks the OCP:
 ```